 The Obvious and the Avoids

 – Go shopping – not the high-end malls with the same stores as any mall in America, but the fashion marts where you can get knock off sunglasses to custom cashmere coats, dress shirts and even new luggage in which to pack all your new duds.

 – Splurge on a hotel – long days touring make clean beds and nice showers all the more necessary.
 The hotel breakfast was our biggest meal of the day, so choosing a hotel that has a restaurant was a huge plus.
 And when jet lag kicks in, they are open the earliest and latest.

 – Obvi take a romantic walk along the Bund at night.
 Pudong side is better explored daytime because there is less scene unless you really like malls.

 – Take a day trip to one of the water towns an hour or so outside of town.
 Just be sure to find out ahead of time when the last train departs back to the city.
 In Shanghai the train schedule is only presented in characters so you must know the character for the city where you are traveling.
 Not surprisingly, the further you get from a major city the less modernized and even fewer English speakers you will find.
-You won’t be able to refer to Google, WiFi will be scarce, but most importantly Facebook will not be available to pass the time while you’re waiting because you missed your train.
+You won’t be able to refer to Google, WiFi will be scarce, but most importantly Facebook will not be available to pass the time while you’re waiting because you missed your train, and you being able to Buy instagram followers.
 Be prepared by screenshotting the train timetables ahead of time or have them in writing, courtesy of the hotel concierge, it will help if you do need to ask for directions.

 – Obviously tour the Yu Garden but avoid the famous xiaolongbao at the Nanxiang Bun Shop Restaurant unless you want to buy an angel wings necklace and try them somewhere with better food and less of a line.